Surrog/flask_of_mango/README.md

 * `sudo docker-compose down` to stop every docker images

 ## todo
-* Move threaded process in a asyncio python coroutine
 * Do a cleanup service to purge old data stored in json